junxit/us-congress-bills-110/metadata.md

 - 2008-09-09 — Placed on the Union Calendar, Calendar No. 535.
 - 2008-09-09 — Reported by the Committee on Transportation.
 H. Rept.
 110-833.
 - 2008-09-09 — Reported by the Committee on Transportation.
 H. Rept.
 110-833.
+- 2008-09-10 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.